JENNYPCHEN/snowTricks/README.md

 Hello,

 Thank you for your interest in my project.
-This project is to building a community website using the Symfony Framework.
+This project is to build a community website using the Symfony Framework.
 This is part of my Php/Symfony training from OpenClassrooms.

 Please let me know what you think about my project.
 All thoughts and suggestions are greatly appreciated.